 If you are middle-aged, do not wait to discuss this potential health issue with your doctor.
 He can help determine when to begin testing.

-For more information, go to the Prostrate Cancer Foundation’s website (www.pcf.org).
-Other good resources for information include the American Prostrate Society (www.ameripros.org) and the American Cancer Society (www.cancer.org).
+For more information, go to the Prostate Cancer Foundation’s website (www.pcf.org).
+Other good resources for information include the American Prostate Society (www.ameripros.org) and the American Cancer Society (www.cancer.org).